-example, such a major company as Lukoil has great capabilities in the field of monitoring marine pollution, which could also be used to monitor marine litter.
+gas fields, and it is here that the problems associated with marine litter should be given priority.
+4. It is necessary to involve large oil and gas companies in addressing these problems.
+For example, such a major company as Lukoil has great capabilities in the field of monitoring marine pollution, which could also be used to monitor marine litter.
 5. Further development of specially protected areas should also help alleviate the problem of marine litter, since a special regime and rules of conduct are established in these territories.
 6. A wide involvement of public organizations and media is necessary to enhance the culture of the population, and activities related to cleaning the coast of garbage.
-One of the highest priority problems to be solved is to increase the capacity for sorting and processing waste.
+One of the highest priority problems to be solved is to increase the capacity for sorting and processing waste. and (j) Public awareness campaign: Organization of photo contest among schoolchildren in schools.
 5.3 Regional Needs & Action Plan 1.
-Caspian Sea is a common body of water and since the problem of marine litter is a transboundary issue, development, adoption and implementation of a regional framework and Action Plan on marine litter is highly necessary for the Caspian Sea region to determine the actions that should be Key elements of a regional action plan on combating marine litter: (a) organization of research studies on the problems of marine litter and the impact of marine litter on the environment of the Caspian Sea; (b) adapted regional measures to combat marine litter based on international best In order to prevent and mitigate the potential adverse effects of marine debris on the marine and coastal environment of the Caspian Sea, the following proposals are presented, which may be reflected in the regional Caspian marine litter action plan: (a) adaptation of existing international and national developments on marine litter in other regions to the Caspian Sea region; (b) identification and Following interventions are proposed to be included in the Caspian Marine Litter Action Plan: 1.
-Strengthen regional cooperation on marine litter; 2.
-Choosing a methodology for its
+Caspian Sea is a common body of water and since the problem of marine litter is a transboundary issue, development, adoption Key elements of a regional action plan on combating marine litter: (a) organization of research studies on the problems of marine litter 1.
+In order to prevent and mitigate the potential adverse effects of marine debris on the marine and coastal environment of the Caspian Sea, the following proposals are presented, which Following interventions are proposed to be included in the